LipeAKugel/rpg_project/README.md

 # rpg_project
 Simple RPG project using GameMaker Studio 2

-Made this project so I could learn some more mechanics about GM
+Made this project so I could learn some more mechanics about GMS2